 Author: Katie Hayes, Product Marketing, Model N

-Note: This is part two of a four-part series of blogs focused on Model N’s SaaS delivery model.
+Note: This is part two of a three-part series of blogs focused on Model N’s SaaS delivery model.
 Any business utilizing SaaS can expect the typical benefits—so what’s the distinguishing factor between software vendors?

 In part one of the series, found here, we discussed the efficiencies and benefits SaaS platforms bring to businesses with a variety of different needs.
 Across industries, SaaS relies on three core components: the people, product, and software that provide a multitude of benefits.
 Companies looking to move to any SaaS delivery model in the cloud can expect regular software and security updates, increased flexibility of cloud capacity, and the ability to work from any device with an internet connection.